RiwajMainali/default_tab/README.md

 # Default_Tab

 Replaces the default tab on the browser.
-For all people who are distracted by